-- After the collision, the MV ACX Crystal drops speed 20% to 28.5 kph and shifts slightly Eastward (55 degree heading for the next 15 minutes)
+- After the collision, the MV ACX Crystal drops speed 20% to 28.5 kph and shifts slightly Eastward (55 degrees heading for the next 15 minutes)

-- It returns to its its original heading and slows another 20% to 20.7 kph.
+- It returns to it’s original heading and slows another 20% to 20.7 kph.
 It continues on this heading until 1704 UTC, (36 minutes after the collision), where it then turns completely around, heading back towards the collision location

 - After reaching a location near the collision location, it slows another 50% to 10.5 kph